Profitero-Data-Alchemists/katas-2023/information_viewpoint/README.md

 - update depths of headers to correct values
 - cross-link mentioned entities and markdown headers
 - dots in the ends of list entries - pick single style
+- pick a convention on mentioning ID for the links

 # Purpose